cloudflare/pages-plugins/.changeset/slimy-shrimps-hear.md

 "@cloudflare/pages-plugin-vercel-og": patch
 ---

-chore: Fix API, but at the expense of only being able to use either the API or the regular Plugin
+chore: Fix `@cloudflare/pages-plugin-vercel-og/api`.

+Previously, the API wasn't built and the Wasm/binary files weren't being brought along.
+This change now produces a bundle with these files.